3choBoomer/cloudformation-templates/README.md

 6. Observe the stack being created in the aws console.
 7. Delete the stack.
     1. eg  `./deleteStack.sh yourStackName` Note: `yourStackName` is only required if you supplied it in step 6.

+## Bonus functionality
+The main root stack takes 3 optional parameters that, combined with the stack name, would allow this stack to be used to create isolated stacks for each combination of environment/branch/repo.
+These values could be supplied via the build pipelines and/or artifacts.

+For example, the default values in the template will create a stack for `ci-master-elbDemo`.
+By providing other values here, we could create `demo-master-elbDemo` or `prod-master-elbDemo` or stacks for dev branches: `ci-superCoolFeature-elbDemo`